VoidHack/toolset/README.md

 ## VoidHack toolset
 Here are represented useful tools for CTF competitions.
 You can add new tools if you are convinced they can help in games.

+### Extra
+- [bless](http://home.gna.org/bless/): Bless is a binary (hex) editor, a program that enables you to edit files as a sequence of bytes written for the GNOME Desktop

 ### Reverse Engineering/Exploitation
 - [radare2](https://github.com/radare/radare2): (also known as r2) is a complete framework for reverse-engineering and analyzing binaries; composed of a set of small utilities that can be used together or independently from the command line.